MediaMath/grim/README.md

 # Grim: Dead simple build server

+**Deprecated** As of October 2018 grim relies on a github api call that no longer works.
+We will not be upgrading the daemon to fix this.
+Please find a different solution to your build tool needs.

 Grim is the "GitHub Responder In MediaMath".
 We liked the acronym and awkwardly filled in the details to fit it.
 In short, it is a task runner that is triggered by GitHub push/pull request hooks that is intended as a much simpler and easy-to-use build server than the more modular alternatives (eg. Jenkins).

 On start up, Grim will: